Fody/Scalpel/README.md

 ### NUnit

- * Removes all types marked with `NUnit.TestFixture`.
+ * Removes all types marked with any Nunit attribute.
  * Remove the NUnit reference.

 ### XUnit